 8 REFUSED

 B17.
-Which of the following best describes your employer?
+Which of the following best (describes/described) your employer?
 Your employer is the company, program or individual who hired you to do this work and who pays you for this work.
 Please mark all that apply.
 Is your employer…

 1 a staffing or temp agency